 Data Protection Regulations and Opportunities You Should Know About

-The biggest news in data protection in the last several years were the GDPR changes in the European Union.
+The biggest news in data protection in the last several years was the GDPR changes in the European Union.
 Those privacy updates gave consumers the right to know what data a company collects.
 Furthermore, it aimed to hold companies more responsible for the data they collected.

 However, GDPR was just the first wave of regulations to impact the way IT leaders approach data protection and privacy.
 There’s no question that privacy, compliance, and data management will be an increasingly important IT responsibility.
 So here are some trends and upcoming regulations and opportunities to keep in mind.